(As remembered some 40 odd years later)

 We’d had a few and were chatting, getting along quite nicely until when it came to Mick’s turn to buy another round I noticed he had a bulging wallet and was obviously ‘in funds’.
 As I was relatively brassic as usual I suggested this might be a good time for him to settle his debt to me.
 In my recollection some detailed discussion followed about how I was in desperate need of money and Mick was of the opinion that he might not have enough to settle the debt and pay his way until a further lot of funds came to him.
 I was quite insistent that debts, and in particular this one, ought to be settled expediently.
 Mick pondered on this a moment or two then came to some decision.
 He pulled out and held up a bank note.

 “See this,” he said “this is the debt that lies between us.”
 He then took out a match from the pile in the frog of the brick ashtray on the bar and scraped it along the brick until it lit.
 Staring straight into my eyes he touched the flame to the bank note.
 It lit up quickly creating quite a bit of smoke as it burned and turned into ash which Mick then tossed onto the floor.
+A stray fragment settled onto the piled matches and these too went up in a sudden and sustained burst of flame and smoke.
+This additional conflagration seemed somehow significant to Mick, a sort of positive sign that the burned note and the matches all combined to create a harmonic whole.

 “There,” he said, “the debt is gone.
 It is no more.”